jzbor/marswm/README.md

 A rusty successor to [moonwm](https://github.com/jzbor/moonwm) - my attempt at implementing a window manager with its own library.

-*DISCLAIMER: This is still in development.
-The library API as well as the window manager itself might be subject to frequent changes.
-Neither can be considered stable yet.*
+*DISCLAIMER: Although already usable this is still in development.
+The library API as well as the window manager itself might be subject to frequent changes.*

 ## The Components